Skaginn3x/framework/docs/design/snitch.md

 ## Alarm template
-Alarm messages have the requirement of being translatable, dynamic sections of the message shall be marked with a fmt::formatable string.
+Alarm messages have the requirement of being translatable, dynamic sections of the message shall be marked with a fmt formattable string.
 Example of message strings
 ```txt
 "Temperture out of bounds it is greater then {}"